+Research interests span conflict analysis and resolution, political theory and European politics.
 The breadth of expertise within the School enables us to provide research supervision on a very wide range of topics across the area of International Relations.

 Fees for this and other Kent Postgraduate Politics programmes can be found on the Student Finance page.

-The School of Politics and International Relations has a dedicated Employability, Internships, Placements and Alumni Manager who works with students to develop work-based placements in a range of organisations.
+The School of Politics and International Relations has a dedicated Employability Coordinator who organises employability events within the School as well as providing students with assistance in securing graduate opportunities.
 Centrally, the Careers and Employability Service can help you plan for your future by providing one-to-one advice at any stage of your postgraduate studies.

 Politics at Kent was ranked 6th in the UK for graduate prospects in The Guardian University Guide 2017.
 Our graduates have gone on to careers in academia, local and national government and public relations.